 Do you have any advice for others on survey design?

 Move away from paper-based questionnaires!
-We recommend SurveyCTO as a good Android-based data collection and consolidation tool.
+We recommend SurveyCTO as a good mobile-based data collection and consolidation tool.
 We also use it for field survey management and related reports, including filing expense reports.

 We have found that investing in good tablets or smart phones is often more cost effective than buying cheaper alternatives.
 Another suggestion is that more time and effort should be put into designing CAPI surveys as compared to paper-based surveys.